 Among her ongoing goals is the meaningful integration of a Lernort in the curriculum resulting in student projects and innovative teaching materials, such as architectural tours in German via the Chicago Architecture Foundation and trips to musical events.
 As of May 2009, she is a certified volunteer docent for the Chicago Architecture Foundation and conducts "Rise of the Skyscraper" and "Modern Skyscraper" tours in English and "Combination Historical/Modern Skyscraper" tours in German.

-At Northwestern University, Ingrid is an active member of the Council on Language Instruction (CLI), a fellow for Chapin Hall, and serves as a freshman adviser.
+At Northwestern University, Ingrid is an active member of the Council on Language Instruction (CLI), a fellow for Chapin Hall, has served as a freshman adviser, and is currently the faculty adviser for the German Undergraduate Advisory Board (GUAB).
 She is also an active member of the American Association for Teachers of German (AATG) and is currently the program chair for the Northern Illinois Chapter of the AATG.
 She regularly participates in national and international seminars (most recently Berlin, Leipzig, Bremen) and collaborates with the Goethe-Institute Chicago on projects and as a teacher trainer and presenter at workshops.

 She has published and presented on films, music, architecture, drama, and other topics in the context of language acquisition.